 If you’re questioning it, it’s too hot.

-How are we suppose to exercise our dogs this summer without taking them for a walk?
+How are we supposed to exercise our dogs this summer without taking them for a walk?

 8 Ways To Exercise Your Dogs Without Taking Them For A Walk

-Tug and Fetch.
 Have a long hallway?
 Try to see how far you can get down it and who is stronger.
-Winner gets a treat!
+The winner gets a treat!

 We understand that some dogs have to walk in order to relieve themselves so it’s recommended that in these cases the dog be walked at the coolest time of the day which is usually dawn and dusk.
 Avoid walking in the afternoon and try to walk in the shade as much as possible.